gourishankarn/CollegeDatabase/README.md

 # CollegeDatabase
-It's a project Deals with college Database
+CollegeDatabase is a repositiry for college Database which Deals with basic things of college :x